Fax7559/Dracula-Dotfiles/README.md

 - i3 config

 ## Other notes
-- Using *JetBrainsMono NF* Nerdfont
+- Using *JetBrainsMono NF* and *BitstromWera* Nerdfonts
 - Keybinds are heavily customized, make sure you change them to your own preferences before using this
-- Also using GTK theme for dracula [found here](https://github.com/dracula/gtk)
+- Go to the [official dracula theme website](https://draculatheme.com/) for more theming options for your apps

+### Apps shown on screenshots

+- kitty
+- rofi
+- cmus
+- zathura
+- cava